JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 cross-boundary synthesis optimizations (wireguard: leaf-sum 1128 ns vs ~150 ns synthesized, mostly collapsed carry chains).

-That inflation is why the **measurement frontier** exists (previous paragraph): the topmost fully-comb funcs are measured so the estimated totals above them are realistic.
+That inflation is why the **measurement frontier** exists: the topmost fully-comb funcs are measured so the estimated totals above them are realistic.
 The landscape keeps estimated geometry (*where* delay lives, relatively) while measured frontier totals calibrate *how many* cuts — the first plan is the fewest-stages guess (`~real_delay / target_period`), which typically just misses timing, and stages are added from synthesis feedback.
 Under-pipelining and iterating up is the default; over-pipelining to meet timing fast is what makes people distrust HLS tools.

 **Estimates are never allowed to be why a sweep fails** (in the default `"leaf"` and `"full"` modes):